simolus3/drift/docs/pages/docs/Advanced Features/migrations.md

 $ dart run drift_dev schema dump lib/database/database.dart drift_schemas/drift_schema_v3.json
 ```

+{% block "blocks/alert" title='<i class="fas fa-lightbulb"></i> Dumping a database' color="success" %}
+If, instead of exporting the schema of a database class, you want to export the schema of an existing sqlite3
+database file, you can do that as well! `drift_dev schema dump` recognizes a sqlite3 database file as its first
+argument and can extract the relevant schema from there.
+{% endblock %}

 #### Generating test code

 After you exported the database schema into a folder, you can generate old versions of your database class